White Christmas Calculator

 The Historical Probability of a White Christmas map above shows the climatological probability of at least 1 inch of snow being on the ground on Christmas Day across the United States.
 Dark gray color marks places where the probability is less than 10 percent and white color shows probabilities greater than 90 percent.
-Here you can find an interactive version of the Historical Probability of a White Christmas map.
+Check the interactive version of the Historical Probability of a White Christmas map.

 White Christmas calculator

 With the white Christmas calculator, you can find out the probability that Christmas in your home city will be white this year.
 Predictions are available for over 200 most populated cities across the United States and Canada.
 When you choose your city, 4 numbers will be presented:

 ❄️Probability of snow - percentage chances for the 25th of December that at least 1 inch of snow will be on the ground in the particular town.

 ❄️Typical snow depth - the median value of snow depth over 30 years of observation.
 You can consider this as a typical depth of snow.

 ❄️Probability of snowfall - percentage probability that snowfall will occur during the Christmas day.

 ❄️Typical snowfall - the median value of snowfalls over 30 years of observation.
 You can consider this as a typical amount of snow that falls on the 25th of December.

 Unfortunately, the last two values are unavailable to citizens of Canada due to lack of data.

 If seeing snow on Christmas morning (or going skiing right after the family dinner) is your number one priority, this calculator is a tool just for you!
 On top of the result, it suggests up to four different destinations, in which the probability of having a white Christmas is much higher than in your home town (or, to be exact, at least 20% higher).

 As an addition, our white Christmas calculator will tell you, if in your city will be enough snow to build an igloo and in which year there was last white Christmas (this function is not available for some cities).

 White Christmas song in Minneapolis